 - On single-lane roads, cyclists can ride only two abreast (unless overtaking)

 - can’t ride more than two abreast in any single marked lane (unless overtaking)

 - can ride more than two abreast across multiple lanes.

-- When travelling two abreast, cyclists shouldn’t be more than 1.5 metres apart.
+- When riding two abreast, cyclists must not be more than 1.5 metres apart (handlebar to handlebar)

 Tip for cyclists: when riding two abreast, consider other road users and if necessary, change to single file to help drivers overtake safely.